Krste Misirkov: Diary

 In 2006, a handwritten diary by Misirkov written during his stay in Russia in 1913 was discovered.
 It was declared authentic by Bulgarian and Macedonian experts and was published in 2008.
-The content of the diary clearly shows that at the time, Misirkov was a Bulgarian nationalist.
+The content of the diary clearly shows that at the time, Misirkov identified himself as a Macedonian Bulgarian and had a clear pro-Bulgarian stance.Dimitar Bechev, Historical Dictionary of North Macedonia, 2019; Rowman & Littlefield, ISBN 9781538119624, p.
+208. He also criticized Russia and France for their support of Serbia and Romania and their lack of efficient support for Bulgaria.
+The manuscript includes 381 pages written in the Russian language.
+Misirkov wrote it in Kotovsk's nearby village of Klimentove, where he lived and worked at the time.
+It also contains articles and excerpts from the Russian press from that time.
 It has given rise to new public discussion over Misirkov's stances on Bulgarian and Macedonian ethnicity.
-The manuscript, includes 381 pages written in Russian language.
-Misirkov wrote it in Kotovsk's nearby village of Klimentove, where he lived and worked at the time.
-It contains also articles and excerpts from the Russian press of that time.
+Per academic Alexis Heraclides, Misirkov's stance was not clear-cut and he sounded Macedonian at times too.

 Dialectology and ethnography

 In several publications, Misirkov made an attempt to determine the border between the Serbo-Croatian and Bulgarian language, including in the Bulgarian dialect area, nearly all of Torlakian and Macedonian dialects.
 Misirkov pointed there, that the population in Pomoravlje is autochthonous and Bulgarian by origin, excluding any later migrations during the Ottoman rule from Bulgaria.

 According to Krste Misirkov, Krali Marko epic songs in Serbia, the so-called Bugarstici are a result from Bulgarian musical influence over the Serbian folk music.